-- 1. Direct the Working Group to develop the disclosure referenced in the charge, explaining the unique advantage that a state-based disclosure could offer; - 2.
+- 1. Develop the disclosure related to affiliated business arrangements and reverse competition for the purchase of title insurance and related settlement services, including, but not limited to, a short and concise consumer disclosure at the beginning of the title ordering process to alert the consumer to key issues and opportunities, informed by the unique advantages that a state-based disclosure could offer; - 2.
 Identify methods and opportunities for distribution through existing regulatory authorities and resources; and - 3.
-Identify the specific regulatory authority need to require distribution of the disclosure to home purchasers at the beginning of the home-buying process.
+Identify the specific regulatory authority needed to require distribution of the disclosure to home purchasers early in the home-buying process.